iamsamucoding/macOS_scripts/README.md

                     + Keyboard Shortcut: ^ShiftTab (ctrl + shift + tab)
                     + Action: Previous Pane

+    + To avoid pressing tab twice for autocomplete, we put the line below into the ~/.inputrc set show-all-if-ambiguous on

     + Custom .profile (equivalent to the .bashrc from Linux) os/.profile